 Chris is married to Missy Lindley, band director at Albertville Middle School, and they have 14 year old twin girls, Haley and Katelyn.

-Taylor is currently pursuing his DMA in Wind Conducting from the University of Alabama.
+Taylor is currently pursuing his Doctor of Musical Arts Degree in Wind Conducting from the University of Alabama.
 He is also a Magna Cum Laude graduate of Jacksonville State University and Boston University with a BA in Music Education and a MM in Music Education respectively.
-Taylor has had experience conducting Concert Bands, Opera Theaters, and Percussion Enembles and has been privileged to study conducting with Dr. Ken Ozzello and Dr. Ken Bodiford.
+Taylor has had experience conducting Concert Bands, Opera Theaters, and Percussion Ensembles and has been privileged to study conducting with Dr. Ken Ozzello and Dr. Ken Bodiford.
 While at JSU, Taylor served as Tenorline section leader, Drumline Captain of the Marching Southerners Percussion Section as well as serving as Tenorline section leader for SPIRIT Drum and Bugle Corps.
-Taylor is also a percussionist with the Birmingham, AL based community band, Alabama Winds.
+Taylor also serves as principle percussionist with the Birmingham, AL based community band, Alabama Winds, and will be performing at the Midwest Clinic in Chicago, IL this December.

 Taylor is an active percussion arranger, consultant, instructor, and judge throughout the Southeast.
-He has worked with numerous High Schools and Universities including: Auburn University, Miami University (OH), and Jacksonville State University.
+He has worked with numerous High Schools and Universities including: The University of Alabama, Auburn University, Miami University (OH), and Jacksonville State University.
 Taylor is currently a percussion arranger for the Marching Band Division of C.L.
 Barnhouse Publishing, Bands in Motion, where he works with arrangers Robert W. Smith, David Shaffer, Steve Reineke, and Dr. Jack Liles.
-Taylor is a member of MENC, NEA, AEA, ABA, NAfME, ODK, KDE, and the Percussive Arts Society.
-Taylor is proud to be an Educator Artist for Innovative Percussion and REMO Drumheads.
+Taylor is a member of MENC, NEA, AEA, ABA, NBA, NAfME, ODK, KDE, and the Percussive Arts Society.
+Taylor is proud to be an Educator Artist for Innovative Percussion, REMO Drumheads, and SABIAN Cymbals.

 Missy Lindley has served as a Band Director in the Alabama Public School System for 24 years.
 She holds a Bachelor of Music in Music Education from the University of North Alabama.
 Mrs. Lindley is in her eleventh year as Director of Bands at Albertville Middle School and Associate Director at Albertville High School.
 She also serves as the advisor for the Albertville High School Southern Stars Danceline.
 Throughout her twenty-four years of teaching, Mrs. Lindley’s bands have received consistent superior ratings in marching, concert and jazz competitions at both the state and national levels.
 Most recently Mrs. Lindley’s band received the rating of Superior at the Alabama Bandmasters Association State Music Performance Assessment.